Sahamati/sahamatinet-agent-downloadables/SETUP.md

 **Endpoint**: `POST /sna/v1/entity/register`

 **Description**: This API is used to register an entity with the SahamatiNet Agent (SNA).
 Entities can provide either a `secret` or a `token` directly.
 The SNA stores the secret in its database and uses it for token generation, which is required to push SLA input data to SahamatiNET.
+Note: This is not required, if the credentials file with entityID and secret has been mounted (as a file or as a secret)

 **When to Call**: